leg100/otf/README.md

 ![demo](https://user-images.githubusercontent.com/75728/122782051-49d58200-d2a8-11eb-93d4-87ba353033e1.gif)

-1. Download a [release](https://github.com/leg100/ots/releases).
-The zip file contains two binaries: a daemon and a client, `otsd` and `ots`.
+1. Download a [release](https://github.com/leg100/otf/releases).
+The zip file contains two binaries: a daemon and a client, `otfd` and `otf`.
 Extract them to a directory in your `PATH`, e.g. `/usr/local/bin`.
 1. Generate SSL cert and key.
 For example, to generate a self-signed cert and key for localhost:

     ```bash